autoplot/documentation/javadoc/org/das2/qds/math/PoissonDistribution.md

+# org.das2.qds.math.PoissonDistribution

-# org.das2.qds.math.PoissonDistributionPoissonDistribution generates numbers from the Poisson distribution.
+PoissonDistribution generates numbers from the Poisson distribution.
  Adapted from stocc.cpp.
  2018-08-28.
 Made thread safe, use in Jython scripts will be broken.

-PoissonDistribution( )
+# PoissonDistribution( )

 ***